Jacques Siwe

 Jacques-Julien Siwe (born 29 July 2001) is a French professional footballer who plays as a forward for Russian club Rubin Kazan.

 Career

 On 6 January 2018, Siwe signed first professional contract with Dijon.
 He made his professional debut with the club in a 3–0 Ligue 1 loss to Monaco on 11 April 2021.
 On 25 June 2021, Siwe signed for Championnat National club Annecy.

 On 11 September 2025, Siwe signed a four-year contract with Russian Premier League club Rubin Kazan.

 Personal life

 Born in France, Siwe is of Cameroonian descent.
+His younger brother Telli is also a professional footballer.